 - Go to the Custom Launch tab in the ECS console.

 Step Parameter Example Description Basic Configurations Billing Method Pay-As-You-Go The pay-as-you-go billing method allows more flexible operations.
-For more information, see Billing overview.Note If an ICP filing is required for your domain name, you must select Subscription.
+For more information, see Billing overview.Note If an Internet content provider (ICP) filing is required for your domain name, you must select Subscription.
 Region

 - Region: China (Hangzhou)